lupyuen/AWSIOT/README.md

 0. Under the newly-created Thing, click "Connect a Device".
 Download the *.private.pem.key and *.certificate.pem.crt files, copy to the root folder of the project.

 0. Create a rule named "g88_too_hot".
-Use this query: SELECT * FROM '$aws/things/g0_temperature_sensor/shadow/update'
+Use this query: SELECT * FROM '$aws/things/+/shadow/update/accepted' WHERE state.reported.temperature > 25

 0. Select "SNS" as the action.
 Create a new topic and subscribe to it.